-Obsessive-compulsive disorder questionnaire may give clues to other mental health problemsMay 13th, 2014 in Psychology & Psychiatry /
+Obsessive-compulsive disorder questionnaire may give clues to other mental health problemsMay 13, 2014 in Medicine & Health / Psychology & Psychiatry

 A shortened version of a questionnaire used by psychologists to assess risk factors for obsessive-compulsive disorder also may help determine the risk of depression and anxiety, according to a Baylor University study.